Parable of the Blindfoldby Michael Sharp

 May the people of this earth find no more use for you.

-Now, as you might guess, being blindfolded like this made life a lot more difficult for our shiny people.
-With the blindfolds on, the people couldn’t see a darn thing and that made everything a lot harder to do.
+As you might guess, being suddenly blindfolded in this fashion made life a lot more difficult for our shiny happy people.
+With the blindfold on, the people could not see a darn thing, and that made everything a lot harder to do.
 With a blindfold covering their eyes, they struggled around blind and they started to crash and to bump.
 They dropped stuff, they broke things, they smashed into each other, and it was not too long before the bumping and the crashing caused them pain and suffering.
-Because of being blind to the world, they were hurting each other, yelling at their kids, and becoming, because of all the extra difficulty, bitter, grumpy, angry, frustrated little ogres who no longer had the time or the energy to care about anything, or anybody, other than themselves.
+Because of being blind to the world, they were hurting each other, yelling at their kids, and becoming grumpy, bitter, selfish, angry little ogres who no longer had the time or the energy to care about anything or anybody other than themselves.
 It was bad and it got worse every day.

-Now you would think that as things deteriorated (and they deteriorated quite far) they’d take off their blindfolds, but for some reason they didn’t.
-No matter how bad it got, the people left their blindfolds on and pretty soon they forgot they were wearing a blindfold at all.
-And when that happened it was a sad, sad day because at that point they forgot that life could be anything other than the pain, suffering, and confusion they had become used to.
-And when that happened, and as the generations flowed into each other, these once shiny children of light and love were slowly transformed into the offspring of putrid and ugly dark.
+Now, you would think that as things continued to deteriorate these people would take off their blindfolds, but for some reason they didn’t.
+No matter how bad it got, the people left their blindfolds on.
+What’s worse, soon they simply forgot they were wearing them at all, and that was a sad, sad day because at that point, the people forgot that life could be anything other than the dark, confusing, violence they had come to know.
+As each new generation was born into darkness, these once shiny children of light and love were slowly transformed into the offspring of putrid and ugly dark.
 For these “Dwellers in the Dark”, the pain and the suffering grew.

 “Did something happen to us?”